If you have an virtual appointment, click on the correct image below to enter the “waiting room” at your appointment time.

 Because Dr. Janssen highly recommends the use of Exparel® (for an additional $800) to the surgical site to alleviate post-operative pain, we will discuss your expectations for recovery at your consultation.

-The use of Stratamed® immediately after wound closure and for several weeks afterwards, is highly recommended for optimal healing.
-Stratamed is the first film-forming silicone gel-based wound dressing approved for the use on open wounds and compromised skin.
-Depending on the length of the incision, a tube of Stratamed® costs $35-$95.
+Also we recommend the use of Strataderm® for optimal healing.
+Strataderm is a film-forming silicone gel-based wound dressing approved for the use on old and new scars.
+Depending on the length of the incision, a tube of Strataderm® costs $32-$54.

-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+We can apply the non-refundable $100 cosmetic consultation fee towards the cost of the surgery.View All Videos

-Breast augmentation does not correct ptosis or sagging of the breasts.
-A mastopexy (or breast lift) is a procedure that can correct droopy breasts.
-A breast lift can be done along with a breast augmentation or as a separate procedure depending on the desired results of the patient.
+Please note that a breast augmentation does not correct ptosis or sagging of the breasts.
+If you have sagging breasts, a breast augmentation will only amplify the dropping.
+You will need a mastopexy (or breast lift) to correct droopy breasts.
+In fact we can perform a breast lift along with a breast augmentation or as a separate procedure depending on the desired results of the patient.

 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.

 Since there are many different types, shapes, sizes, and brands of implants, we strongly advise you to come to a consultation to see and feel the implants.
 We will help you “test” the implants on yourself or with our Vectra 3D imaging system to assist in determining size, which is the most important decision for patients.

 Saline breast implants are filled with sterile salt water.
 Should the implant shell leak, a saline implant will collapse, and the body will absorb and naturally expel the saline from the body.
 Most importantly, saline breast implants provide a uniform shape, firmness and feel, and are FDA-approved for augmentation in women age 18 or older.